Mathematical theory of deep learning: Tangent kernel

 where $\dup{\cdot}{\cdot}$ stands for the Euclidean inner product in $\R^n$.
 Comparing with \eqref{eq:kernelreg}, minimizing $\objF^{\rm lin}$ corresponds to kernel least squares regression with feature map

 By \eqref{eq:featurekernel} the corresponding kernel is

-We refer to $\hat K_n$ as the empirical {\bf tangent kernel}, as it arises from the first order Taylor approximation (the tangent) of the original model $\Phi$ around initialization $\Bw_0$.
+We refer to $\hat K_n$ as the {\bf empirical tangent kernel}, as it arises from the first order Taylor approximation (the tangent) of the original model $\Phi$ around initialization $\Bw_0$.
 Note that $\hat K_n$ depends on the choice of $\Bw_0$.
-For later reference we point out that as explained in Section \ref{sec:kernelgd}, minimizing $\objF^{\rm lin}$ with gradient descent, sufficiently small step size, no regularization, yields a sequence $(\Bp_k)_{k\in\N_0}$ satisfying